Isotope 244

-Isotope 244 is a video game developer, based in the USA.
+Isotope 244 is a video game developer, based in the US.
 It was founded by James Bryant in 1999.
 Isotope 244 is best known for developing retro remakes and real-time strategy genres for both desktop and mobile devices.
 Isotope 244 was also a leading developer of 3D screensavers in the early 2000s.
 The company received several mentions for its retrogaming and real-time strategy games, above all on portable platforms.
 James also goes by the username "Rasterman" on stack exchange and moddb.

 History

-Atomic Cannon Pocket was a notable turn-based strategy game available on the Pocket PC.
+Atomic Cannon Pocket is a turn-based strategy game for the Pocket PC.
 It was the top selling game on Handango for several months and won several awards including PocketGear's Editors Choice, Handango Champion Award, Best PDA Ground Game, and winner of the Pocket PC Magazine 2005 Best Game Award.

-Isotope 244's game Land Air Sea Warfare garnered many positive reviews and was even selected by Apple Inc. as the first iPad Game of the Week.
+Isotope 244's game Land Air Sea Warfare received positive reviews and was selected by Apple Inc. as the first iPad Game of the Week.